What we do

 At the General Division, that means they:

-Members do the same at the Appeal Division for CPP, CPP disability, OAS and GIS appeals.
+Members do the same at the Appeal Division for CPP, CPP disability, OAS and GIS, and CDB appeals.
+They also do this for EI appeals about a question of constitutional law.

-EI appeals at the Appeal Division are different.
-In those appeals, members review the General Division decision and hear arguments from the parties.
-They decide whether the General Division made certain errors.
+Other EI appeals at the Appeal Division are different.
+In those appeals, members review the decision from the EI Board of Appeal opens a new window (or from the General Division for appeals filed before April 1, 2026) and hear arguments from the parties.
+They decide whether certain errors were made.

 When a member is working on the decision, they can talk about legal or policy issues with our Legal Services team or with other members.
 This helps them make the best decision that they can.
 But no one can interfere in their decision-making process or tell them how to decide an appeal.
 They make the decision independently.